kahveciderin/dhdl/README.md

 - `color` -> `attribute = rgba(255, 0, 0, 255)` or `attribute = rgb(255, 0, 0)`

 These can be determined by first using the component in Digital, saving the file and checking the generated XML file.

+The usage of an external module is no different from the usage of a normal module.
+The external module also returns an object.

 ## Macro Expansion